PhilippeChab/nwscript-ee-language-server/server/README.md

 and send subsequent updates as `workspace/didChangeConfiguration` with `settings: { "nwscript-ee-lsp": { ... } }`.
 Both a bare settings object and the section wrapper are accepted in initialization options.
-Configuration responses are merged over initialization options, then built-in defaults.
-Partial updates retain unspecified settings.
-Null or missing configuration retains current settings.
+Configuration responses are complete snapshots layered over initialization options and built-in defaults;
+settings omitted from a new response revert to that baseline, including custom formatter style keys.
+Pushed partial updates retain unspecified settings.
+Null or missing configuration responses retain current settings.
 Settings apply to the server process; projects requiring different compiler or formatter settings should launch separate instances.
 Unsupported configuration requests and dynamic registrations are avoided; clients without workspace-folder support use `rootUri` (or legacy